Aleksmarinov/Aleksmarinov/README.md

 ### Hi there, I'm Aleks! 👋

 🌱 I’m currently learning Programming Fundamentals and Unit testing with C# for QA, alongside with Advanced Programming for QA.
+I have finished courses for:
+- QA Basics,
+- Software Technologies,
-I have finished courses for QA Basics, Software Technologies, QA Fundamentals and Manual testing, HTML/CSS Basics, JavaScript Basics.
+- QA Fundamentals and Manual testing,
+- HTML/CSS Basics,
+- JavaScript Basics,
+- Programming Fundamentals and Unit testing for QA with C#

+I am currently studying:

+- Programming Advanced for QA with C#.

 💻 I am currently seeking new opportunities to apply to my knowledge and seeking job in the QA Manual area.